 In the study, 872 young people were interviewed between the ages of 18 to 39 years old during the 5 years of cancer diagnosis and after a year or more after the end of treatment.
 Among the participants were 241 patients who survived breast cancer, 126 survivors of thyroid cancer, 126 survivors of leukemia or lymphoma and 342 survivors of other types of cancer.
 It is interesting to note that these types of cancer are usually treated in different ways, and the types of therapy were associated with a variety of long-term side effects.

 For example, young patients who had chemotherapy for breast cancer, had a higher risk of mental health problems and the risk of unpaid leave, compared with patients who did not receive chemotherapy.
-Among the survivors was also observed an increased risk of mental disorders when performing work-related tasks and the risk of a debt of more than 10 000 dollars, compared with a group of survivors from the more common types of cancer.
+Among the survivors was also observed an increased risk of mental disorders when performing work-related tasks and the risk of a debt of more than 10 thousand dollars, compared with a group of survivors from the more common types of cancer.
 While the degree of specific risks varied depending on the type of cancer and treatment, debt risks, leave (paid and unpaid) and work-related disorders (physical and mental) have been promoted for all young people who survived cancer.

 "The results of this study are important because they describe the problems faced by adolescents and young adults during cancer treatment and beyond, which may affect both access to education and to work", - says Risendal.